rochesebastien/alternup/README.md

 # or
 bun dev
 ```
+To start the backend just run the same command inside `apps/backend`.

 To use it in production you need to follow these steps :
 ```bash
 npm run build #create the build application npm run start #run the prod application
 ```
-And to finish you need to start the BDD Dockerfile.
 # License

 You may use, modify and contribute to this project for personal, non-commercial purposes.